- South High

 When should I ask my teachers for recommendations?

 Senior year.
 Not all college applications require teacher recommendations.
-If you do not need a recommendation, it is better to allow teachers to write for the students' whose applications require a recommendation.
+If you do not need a recommendation, it is better to allow teachers to write for the students whose applications require a recommendation.
 Teachers will be writing the recommendations during the first half of your senior year.
 It is best to ask them closer to when you are applying.
-You will learn more about recommendations, how to ask, what you need to provide, how long is a reasonable time to give an recommender to write, etc. at the beginning of senior year.
+You will learn more about recommendations, how to ask, what you need to provide, how long is a reasonable time to give a recommender to write, etc. at the beginning of senior year.

 It varies from college to college.